 Testing Azure Autoscale

 Figure 13.
-CPU graph of the tested application that is on VM.
+CPU graph for the tested application.

 Figure 14.
-Sample Results for an GET API with details such as response time, user load, requests per second, etc.
+Sample results for a GET API with response time, user load, requests per second, and related metrics.

 Using LoadView to Verify That Azure Autoscale Works Properly

-As we know by now, when an amount of CPU, RAM and IO is reached, autoscaling occurs.
-Here in Figure 15, this graph is included in a report provided by LoadView when you run a test against a certain URL or endpoint.
-The first graph has a constant number of users visiting the site as per our load test strategy and so after on point, the average response time increases substantially.
+In Figure 15, the graph is included in a report provided by LoadView when you run a test against a URL or endpoint.
+The first graph shows a constant number of users visiting the site based on the load test strategy.
+After a certain point, average response time increases substantially because the application does not have enough capacity to handle the load.

 Figure 15.
 Average Response Time Without Autoscale